-Check here for helpful information about this program that continues to evolve.
 The Archdiocese of Chicago has also provided more information here.

 Please note: The Illinois Tax Credit Scholarship process and Marist’s Financial Assistance process are separate, so please follow the Financial Assistance process in addition to applying for the Illinois Tax Credit Scholarship.